doorbell88/CSP_Plant/README.md

 ## HELIOSTATS
     - mirror area / total area = 0.96
     - mirror clean factor = 0.95
-    - shadowing & blocking --> assumed to be 5%
+    - shadowing & blocking --> assumed to be 5% (combined)
     - mirrors are assumed flat (no focusing, therefore there is excess spillage)

 ## RECEIVER